Geography of North Macedonia: Dojran Lake

 Dojran Lake, located in southeastern North Macedonia, is the smallest of the three major lakes with an area of 42.7 km2.
 The lake is shared between North Macedonia (27.1 km2) and Greece (15.6 km2).
 The town of Dojran is situated on the west coast of the lake, while the Greek village of Mouries lies to the east.
 To the north is the mountain Belasica and to the south is the Greek town of Doirani.
 The lake is round in shape, has a maximum depth of 10 metres, has a north-to-south length of 8.9 km, and is 7.1 km at its widest.

 Flora and fauna

 The flora of North Macedonia is represented with around 210 families, 920 genera, and around 3,700 plant species.
 The most abundant group are the flowering plants with around 3,200 species, which is followed by mosses (350 species) and ferns (42).

-Phytogeographically, North Macedonia belongs to the Illyrian province of the Circumboreal Region within the Boreal Kingdom.
-According to the WWF and Digital Map of European Ecological Regions by the European Environment Agency, the territory of the Republic can be subdivided into four ecoregions: the Pindus Mountains mixed forests, Balkan mixed forests, Rhodopes mixed forests and Aegean sclerophyllous and mixed forests.